hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

          [0., 1., 2., 0., 0.]], dtype=float32)
   ```

-Naive Bayes assumes that the variables are conditionally independent given the label.
+Naive Bayes assumes that the variables are conditionally independent given the target.
 We'll represent this by passing a fixed structure where all of the variables have `PlayTennis` (the variable with index `0`) as a parent.[^pomegranate-tuple-structures]

 [^pomegranate-tuple-structures]: In the listing, this is enforced by passing "((), (0,), (0,), (0,), (0,))" as the structure parameter.
 The tuple-of-tuples is pomegranate's representation where there is a tuple for each node, and the integers in a particular tuple represent the parents of that node.
 Therefore, "((), (0,), (0,), (0,), (0,))" tells us that we have a 5-variable Bayesian Network where variable-0 has no parents, and all other nodes have variable-0 as a parent.